Pfizer asks for US authorization of Covid vaccine for ages 5-11 - RFI

 Children in the 5-11 age group received a two-dose regimen of 10 micrograms in the trial, compared with 30 micrograms for older age groups.
 The shots were given 21 days apart.

-The Pfizer-BioNTech vaccine has been granted full FDA approval for those age 16 and up.
+The Pfizer-BioNTech vaccine has been granted full FDA approval for those age 16 and up, and the FDA in May authorized its emergency use in children age 12 to 15.

 © 2021 AFP